PersiaML/tutorials/src/getting-started/index.md

 **From Source**

-We provide the following instructions to build PERSIA Python packages from source (Ubuntu 20.04 & Windows 10.
+Use following instructions to build PERSIA Python packages from source (Ubuntu 20.04 & Windows 10.
 It should be similar on other OSes).

-> **Note**: You need to provide environment variable `USE_CUDA=1` to add CUDA support (for GPU training).
+> **Note**: You need to set environment variable `USE_CUDA=1` to add CUDA support (for GPU training).
 In this case, the CUDA runtime path should be already present in `LD_LIBRARY_PATH`.

 **Ubuntu 20.04:**